Donation

 • As a standalone therapy (monotherapy) in

-• patients who have received at least 3 prior lines of therapy, including a proteasome inhibitor and an immunomodulatory agent such as Pomalyst (pomalidomide), Revlimid (lenalidomide), or Thalomid (thalidomide) or
+• patients who have received at least three prior lines of therapy, including a proteasome inhibitor and an immunomodulatory agent such as Pomalyst (pomalidomide), Revlimid (lenalidomide), or Thalomid (thalidomide) or

-• patients who are double-refractory to a proteasome inhibitor and an immunomdulatory agent
+• patients who are double-refractory to a proteasome inhibitor and an immunomodulatory agent

 How Is Darzalex Given?